ThePrompter/obsidian/Notes/Cribsheet notes.md

-first 3 day is common to lose weight
+First 3 day is common to lose weight
-50 percentile
+- 50 percentile lose 6%
+- 90 percentiel lose 10%
-first 3 month, sick is more serious
+First 3 month, sick is more serious